gumob/fzf-docker/README.md

 source ~/.bashrc
 ```

-### How to Use Without Key Bindings
+### How to setup without key bindings

-To run `fzf-docker` without using a keyboard shortcut, remove the line `export FZF_DOCKER_KEY_BINDING='key-combination'` from the above run command and enter the following command in the shell.
+To run `fzf-docker` without using a keyboard shortcut, remove the line `export FZF_DOCKER_KEY_BINDING='key-combination'` from the run command and enter the following command in the shell.

 ```shell
 fzf-docker